Nonannet/copapy/README.md

 - Fast to write & easy to read
 - Memory and type safety with a minimal set of runtime errors
 - Deterministic execution
-- Autograd for efficient realtime optimization
+- Automatic differentiation for efficient realtime optimization (reverse-mode)
 - Optimized machine code for x86_64, AArch64 and ARMv7
 - Highly portable to new architectures
 - Small Python package with minimal dependencies and no cross-compile toolchain required